jckkrr/WCPFC_fishing_data/README.md

 # Sharks caught at record levels by EU-flagged longline fishing vessels in the Pacific

-<b>Catches of the near-threatened Blue Shark have doubled in less than a decade, reaching almost 50,000,000 kgs in 2023, the latest data from the Western and Central Pacific region shows.</b>
+<b>Catches of the near-threatened Blue Shark have doubled in less than a decade, reaching almost 50,000,000 kgs in 2023, Greenpeace's analysis of recent and historical fishing data for the Western and Central Pacific region found.</b>

 For: Greenpeace; Sydney Morning Herald | 2025